Providing programs and services to people with disabilities

 We also welcome people with disabilities who are accompanied by a support person.
 Since Agricorp often deals with sensitive personal and business information, the client's consent to discuss their business dealings with a support person is required before Agricorp can provide access to the client's information while on our premises.

-When personal attendants or support persons are required for sign language interpretation or real-time captioners for Agricorp sponsored meetings, consultants or events, Agricorp will pay travel expenses upon request, in accordance with government travel and hospitality guidelines.
+When personal attendants or support persons are required for sign language interpretation or real-time captioners for Agricorp-sponsored meetings, consultants or events, Agricorp will pay travel expenses upon request, in accordance with government travel and hospitality guidelines.

-Multi-Year Accessibility Plan and Status Report
+Accessibility Plans and Policies and Status Report